vildekristine99/DAT110-oblig2/README.md

 1. Download the 11.0.2 distribution from https://gluonhq.com/products/javafx/ (remember to download for the correct platform - Mac/Linux/Windows)

-2. Follow the instructions for JavaFX and Eclipse for non-modular projects: https://openjfx.io/openjfx-docs/#install-javafx (except that you do not need to create a new project as you already have the dat110-project2-chapp project).
+2. Follow the instructions for JavaFX and Eclipse and non-modular projects: https://openjfx.io/openjfx-docs/#install-javafx (except that you do not need to create a new project as you already have the dat110-project2-chapp project).
 The main class for the launch configuration is `no.hvl.dat110.chapp.Chapp`

-3. In order to compile the chatapp client you will in addition have to add the Eclipse project containing your implementation of the PB-MOM middleware to the Build Path of the project for the chat application GUI client.
+3. In order to compile the chatapp client you *may* in addition have to add the Eclipse project containing your implementation of the PB-MOM middleware to the Build Path of the project for the chat application GUI client.

 #### Task D.2 Running the chat application

 Start by testing the system by running the broker and two clients on the same machine.
-The broker will run on the TCP/IP port specified in the class [BrokerServer.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/BrokerServer.java) and you start the broker by running the main-method in this class.
+The broker will run on the TCP/IP port specified in the class [BrokerServer.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/BrokerServer.java) and you start the broker server by running the main-method in this class.
 Try creating topics and then publish some messages.

 Next, start a broker on one machine and let each group member run the ChApp-client on their machine.
+Remeber to use the Configure menu-item in the chat application to correctly set the IP address and port number of the broker.

 If you are not able to connect to the broker it may be due to firewall issues on the host running the broker or the client.
 Make sure that the port on which the broker is running is not blocked by the firewall.

 ### Task E: Message Buffering

-**Please not that you only need to do either task E or Task F - both both.**
+**Please note that you only need to do either task E or Task F - both both.
+Task E is presumeable easier than Task F**

 When a client disconnects from the broker, the corresponding `ClientSession-object` is removed from the storage.
 This means that if the client is subscribing to a topic and messages are published on that topic while the client is disconnected, then the client will not receive the published messages.
 If the client later reconnects, it will only receive those message that were published after the reconnect.

 The aim of this task is to extend the implementation of the broker such that the broker will buffer any messages for a subscribed client until the point where the client connects again.
 At that point, the broker should then publish the buffered message to the client.
 Implementing this extension will involve

-- changing the implementation of how a disconnect-message from the client is processed by the dispatcher.
-- augmenting the broker storage such that buffering of messages for the clients becomes possible.
+- augmenting the broker storage such that buffering of messages for the clients becomes possible. **Hint:** you will need an additional hash-map in Storage.java to store a set of messages for a user that is currently disconnected.
-- changing the implementation of how a connect from a client is handled by the dispatcher.
+- changing the implementation of how a connect from a client is handled by the dispatcher.**Hint:** you will have to send any buffered messages to the connecting client.
+- changing the implementation of how a publish from the client is processed by the dispatcher.**Hint:** if a subscribing client is currently disconnected (does not have a session), then the message will have to be buffered

-You may use the ChApp-application to test the buffering implementation or alternatively write a unit test similar to the ones found in the `no.hvl.dat110.broker.processing.tests` package to create a scenario where a client (subscriber) disconnects for a while and then reconnects.
+You may use the ChApp-application or a revised version of the IoT-system to test the buffering implementation; or alternatively write a unit test similar to the ones found in the `no.hvl.dat110.broker.processing.tests` package to create a scenario where a client (subscriber) disconnects for a while and then reconnects.

 ### Task F: Multi-threaded Broker